-And listen, I treasure this strawberry cake near and dear to my heart, because I made it for my own homemade wedding cake!
+I treasure this strawberry cake near and dear to my heart because I made it for my own homemade wedding cake!
 Yes, that's how much I love it.
-With that said, the strawberry flavor of this cake is pretty light and subtle, and the color is also pretty pale to give a beautiful contrast to the red jam filling and pink frosting.
-But if you feel like really amping up the strawberry-ness of your cake, just gently fold chopped fresh strawberries into the batter and add pink or red food dye.
+With that said, the strawberry flavor of this cake is beautifully subtle, so if you feel like really amping up the strawberry-ness of your cake, gently fold a big handful of chopped, fresh strawberries into the batter.

 This festive layer cake was inspired by my vanilla cake with strawberry filling.
 It's another easy "naked cake" meaning the sides don't get frosted so it's less work to decorate.
 But I'm kiiiiind of obsessed with strawberries, so I had to figure out how to max out this cake with strawberry-goodness.